 A small space is no reason to fear the L-shaped sectional!
 Expert Design Associate, Cindy Peterson, shares her tips for how to choose a small space sectional when you’re trying to make the most of tight square footage.
 The good news is you don’t have to give up style for function or comfort—we pack all three into each and every small space sectional.

 “Sectionals with a thin or low arm offer a nice, sleek profile.
 Choosing a lighter colored fabric (soft greys are my favorite right now) will also give your space an open feel.”

 Round out the room

 “A small scale floor lamp next to a sectional provides direct, focused light if you don’t have room for an end table with a table lamp.
-And round cocktail tables are great for L-shaped sectionals because you can easily move around them.”
+And round coffee tables are great for L-shaped sectionals because you can easily move around them.”